student423/Retail-Sales-Performance-Analysis-Predictive-Insights/README.md

 The insights generated from this project can be used to inform targeted marketing campaigns, loyalty programs, and re-engagement efforts, directly impacting customer lifetime value and revenue.

-# Dashboard Snapshots
-Here are the visual representations of the dashboards created for this project.

 # Excel Dashboard
 (Insert image of your Excel dashboard here.
 Make sure to update the URL.)

-# Power BI Dashboard
+# Power BI Dashboard-1
 (Insert image of your Power BI dashboard here.
 Make sure to update the URL.)

+ # Power BI Dashboard-2

 # Technical Skills & Tools
 Databases: MySQL (Data Cleaning & Aggregation)